-Top 10 College Fears Students Face Before Starting
+Top 10 Fears Students Face Before Starting College

 We wanted to offer students from the Class of 2024 the opportunity to voice their worries and ask questions anonymously about their next steps as they head off to college.
 We answered ten questions posed by students who shared their authentic college fears with us.